KT Tunstall: Career beginnings (2000–2004)

-Eye to the Telescope and Acoustic Extravaganza (2004–2007)
+Eye to the Telescope and breakthrough (2004–2007)

-Her debut studio album, Eye to the Telescope, was first released in late 2004, entering the UK Albums Chart at number 73.
+Tunstall's debut studio album, Eye to the Telescope, was first released in late 2004, entering the UK Albums Chart at number 73.
 Tunstall's first appearance of note was a solo performance of her folk blues song "Black Horse and the Cherry Tree" on Later... with Jools Holland.
 She had only 24 hours to prepare after scheduled performer Nas cancelled.
 She performed as a one-person band using a guitar, a tambourine, and a loop pedal.

-Shortly after the Later appearance, Eye to the Telescope was re-released and shot up the British charts, peaking at No. 3, and was certified 5× platinum by the BPI.; it was nominated for the 2005 Mercury Music Prize.
-It was released in the US on 7 February 2006.

-On the UK Singles Chart, "Black Horse and the Cherry Tree" made No. 28 on the charts and on the US Billboard Hot 100, charted at No. 20.
-The next release from the album in the United Kingdom was "Other Side of the World" whilst "Suddenly I See" was released in the United States and used in the opening credits of the film The Devil Wears Prada (2006), as well as in the television series Ugly Betty.
-Further singles released from the album were "Under the Weather" and "Another Place to Fall" which were also successful.
+Shortly after the Later appearance, Eye to the Telescope was re-released and shot up the British charts, peaking at No. 3 and certified 5× Platinum by the BPI; it was nominated for the 2005 Mercury Music Prize.
+The album was released in the U.S. on 7 February 2006.
+On the UK Singles Chart, "Black Horse and the Cherry Tree" made it to No. 28, and on the US Billboard Hot 100 it charted at No. 20.
+The next release from the album in the United Kingdom was "Other Side of the World", whilst "Suddenly I See" was released in the United States and used in the opening credits of the film The Devil Wears Prada (2006), as well as in the television series Ugly Betty.
+Further singles released from the album were "Under the Weather" and "Another Place to Fall", which were also successful.

 Tunstall released an acoustic collection album on 15 May 2006, KT Tunstall's Acoustic Extravaganza, which was first available only via mail order from her website.
 The album was re-released in stores worldwide in October 2006.
 Tunstall's North American break came when American Idol contestant Katharine McPhee contacted her asking to use "Black Horse and the Cherry Tree" as her choice for a Billboard-themed week.
 At the time, the song was No. 79 on the Billboard charts.
 Tunstall had not been shy with her opinions regarding shows like Idol, saying "The major problem I have is that it's completely controlled.
 They're told what to say.
 They're told how to sing."
 She chose to license the song as she felt that "no one on that show told Katharine McPhee to sing my song because no one knew it".
 Tunstall's belief was correct—the song was suggested to McPhee by Billboard columnist and author Fred Bronson.
 The song immediately jumped to No. 23 on the Billboard charts the week following McPhee's performance.

-Tunstall sang with Scottish band Travis on their fifth studio album The Boy with No Name (2007), on the track "Under the Moonlight", a song written by Susie Hug, formerly of Katydids.
+Tunstall sang with Scottish band Travis on their fifth studio album, The Boy with No Name (2007), on the track "Under the Moonlight", a song written by Susie Hug, formerly of Katydids.